 Founded in 1896, the South Carolina Confederate Relic Room and Military Museum is the third oldest museum in the state.
 The museum focuses on South Carolina’s military history from the Revolutionary War to the present.

 Originally housed in the SC State House, the museum relocated to the War Memorial Building adjacent to the University of South Carolina in the mid-twentieth century.
 In 1998, it became an agency of the South Carolina Budget and Control Board and in 2002, moved to the Columbia Mills Building.
 The museum expanded in 2007, converting the old mill’s former cistern into a new gallery that showcases special, large-scale exhibitions.
+In 2015 the Museum became an independent agency under its own appointed Commission.

-Visitors to the museum can explore South Carolina’s distinguished martial tradition in exhibits covering the Revolutionary War, Mexican War, Civil War, Spanish-American War, World War I, World War II, the War on Terror, and other American conflicts.
+Visitors to the museum can explore South Carolina’s distinguished martial tradition in exhibits covering the Revolutionary War, Mexican War, Civil War, Spanish-American War, World War I, World War II, Vietnam War, the War on Terror, and other American conflicts.

 The museum houses an expanding archival collection available to researchers by appointment.
 Archival strengths are the financial papers of Confederate purchasing agent Colin J. McRae, materials from South Carolinians who served in the Spanish-American War, images of South Carolina troops stationed on the Mexican Border in 1916, and the collection of the crew of the WWII light cruiser, the USS Columbia CL-56.